What is subscription revenue recognition?

 The GAAP and International Financial Reporting Standards (IFRS) have revised their accounting standard on revenue recognition methods several times to improve the reporting of financial statements, with the latest requiring ASC 606 compliance.

-This standard helps subscription businesses separate actual income from deferred revenue–and properly recognize income from an array of plan types, and contract modifications such as upgrades, downgrades, or cancellations.
+ASC 606 standardizes how businesses define contracts with customers, how pricing and quoting are established, and how revenue for these is recognized.
+It follows a five-step process that identifies revenue streams, covering all money earned from contracts and the costs incurred throughout the customer lifecycle.
+This standard helps subscription businesses separate actual income from deferred revenue–and properly recognize income from an array of plan types, and customer contract modifications such as upgrades, downgrades, or cancellations.

-In this article we’ve compiled the most frequently asked questions about revenue recognition for subscription businesses: what is it, how it works, why is it important, and more.
+In this article we’ve compiled the most frequently asked questions about revenue recognition for subscription businesses: what is it, how it works, why it’s important, and more.
 Let’s dive in!

 What is the revenue recognition principle?